wwalexander/chrome-blank/README.md

 Building
 --------

-At chrome://extensions, enable developer mode, select "Pack extension...", choose the `blank` subdirectory, and select "Pack extension".
-Or, from a command line, run `chrome --pack-extension=blank`.
+At chrome://extensions, enable developer mode, select "Pack extension", choose `blank` as the extension root directory, and select "Pack extension".

 Installing
 ----------

-Drag `blank.crx` onto chrome://extensions and select "Add".
+At chrome://extensions, enable developer mode, select "Load unpacked", and select `blank` as the extension directory,